 \begin{proposition} (Clifford universality of \textbf{3F} defect theory).
-For any 2-cycles $g\neq h\in S_3$ any Clifford operation can be implemented on $g,h$-encoded qubits by braiding and fusion of twists. \end{proposition} \begin{proof} An arbitrary Clifford operation is given by either a Clifford unitary -- which can be generated by Hadamard, phase and $CZ$ -- or by a single qubit Pauli preparation or measurement.
+For any 2-cycles $g\neq h\in S_3$, any Clifford operation can be implemented on $g,h$-encoded qubits by braiding and fusion of twists. \end{proposition} \begin{proof} An arbitrary Clifford operation is given by either a Clifford unitary -- which can be generated by Hadamard, phase and $CZ$ -- or by a single qubit Pauli preparation or measurement.
 All Clifford unitaries can be implemented by Lemmas \ref{lemSingleQubit}, \ref{lemEntangling}, and the circuit identity of Fig.~\ref{fig3FEntanglingCircuit} in App.~\ref{SecEntanglingCircuitViaAncilla}.
 This, along with the Pauli $X$ and $Z$ basis preparations and measurements, as demonstrated in App.~\ref{appProofOfGates} completes the proof. \end{proof}

-To complete a universal set of gates we consider preparation of noisy $T$-states $\ket{T} = \frac{1}{\sqrt{2}}(\ket{\overline{0}}+e^{\frac{i\pi}{4}}\ket{\overline{1}})$.
+To complete a universal set of gates we consider preparation of noisy $T$-states $\ket{\overline{T}} = \frac{1}{\sqrt{2}}(\ket{\overline{0}}+e^{\frac{i\pi}{4}}\ket{\overline{1}})$.
 Such states can be distilled using post-selected Clifford circuits, and are sufficient to promote the Clifford gateset to universality~\cite{bravyi2005universal}.
 To prepare noisy $T$ states, we utilise a non-topological projection on the four twists in a $g$-encoding that are brought within a constant width neighbourhood.
 Here we consider $g$ a 2-cycle for simplicity.
-The $\ket{T}$ state is the $+1$ eigenstate of $(\overline{X} +\overline{Y})/\sqrt{2}$, and thus its preparation can be achieved by measuring the observable $(\overline{X} +\overline{Y})/\sqrt{2}$ and post selecting on the $+1$ outcome.
-To ensure such operations can achieved in a local way, the four twists of the $g$-encoding must be brought within a small neighbourhood, after which they can be separated.
-In the Walker--Wang resource states introduced in the following section, one may separate the twists by a distance of one lattice spacing, such that the required logical action can be achieved by modifying only a single qubit measurement to $(X+Y)/\sqrt{2}$.
+The $\ket{\overline{T}}$ state is the $+1$ eigenstate of $M_{\overline{T}}=(\overline{X} +\overline{Y})/\sqrt{2}$, and thus its preparation can be achieved by measuring the observable $M_{\overline{T}}$ and post selecting on the $+1$ outcome.
+To ensure such operations can achieved in a local way, the four twists of the $g$-encoding must be brought within a small neighbourhood to perform the (noisy) measurement $M_{\overline{T}}$, after which they can be separated.
+In the Walker--Wang resource states introduced in the following section, it is possible to bring the twists within a constant separation such that $M_{\overline{T}}$ is a constant-sized operator.
+(Note that we do not explore whether one can bring the twists to within a distance of one lattice spacing, such that the required logical action can be implemented with the single-qubit measurement $(X+Y)/\sqrt{2}$, as is possible in the surface code case~\cite{li2015magic,lodyga2015simple,singh2022high,bombin2022fault}.)
 Topologically, the magic state preparation is depicted in Fig.~\ref{figMagicState}.